livingdocsIO/documentation/delivery/api_essentials.md

 The design name and version of a single document are in `design`.
 For the host part you need to use the server where you uploaded the design (see [uploading a design](../design/upload.md)).
 At the moment, the only supported design server for the Livingdocs Beta account is ours, so your URL will most likely look like this: `http://api.livingdocs.io/designs/your-design-name/your-design-version` where you can plug in the name and version from the result you have in the API response in `design`.

-The response from the URL above will give you the respective design definition.
+The response from the URL above will give you the respective design definition in JSON.
 You will still need to get the CSS files out of this.
 The design definition defines a `basePath` and an array of CSS assets.
 For each entry in the css array concatenate it with the `basePath` and you have the full URL to the required css files.
 (NOTE: There might be more than one required CSS file depending on how the design was defined).

 ![CSS resources](./css_resources.png)

 You might have realized that by adding the CSS dynamically, you can have documents running in different design versions on your frontend page.
 For some scenarios this is exactly what we want since we can update our design for new documents and everything just works.
 If you have a scenario where you always need to migrate all documents to the latest design version, check out chapter 5 about migrations.

 HINT: If you integrate Livingdocs documents in a page where there are lots of other styles that could potentially clash, we made good experience by integrating the Livingdoc in an Iframe.
-We plan to provide Iframe integration out-of-the-box in the future, but for now you will need to add the rendered HTML to an Iframe yourself.
+Livingdocs already provides an Iframe embed code in the publish panel that you can use for this.

 ## Getting a document's dependencies